 This means that SQL Developer will by default return the first 100 rows of your query.
 You can read more of the JDBC nitty-gritty here if you’re morbidly curious.

-What you need to know is that many of your queries return MORE than what is shown on the initial fetch.
+What’s really most important to understand here is that that many of your queries return MORE data than what is shown on the initial display of the results grid.

 So how do you get the rest of the records?